Postsecondary Geography Teachers

-Geography Professors with little to no experience tend to make between $41250 and $55950 while the more experienced ones make over $98900 per year.
+Geography Professors with little to no experience tend to make between $42480 and $60070 while the more experienced ones can earn over $106810 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Geography Professor is to move to a higher paying state like FL.
-Right now, the highest paying states for Geography Professors are FL, CA, NJ, NM and MI.
+One of the easiest ways to increase your salary as a Postsecondary Geography Teacher is to move to a higher paying state like NJ.
+Right now, the highest paying states for Geography Professors are NJ, AZ, OH, MA and MD.

-3 other factors that can increase your salary as A Geography Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Geography Teacher is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Geography Professors what degree they had when they got the job and most of them said they had a PhD followed by Post-doctoral.
+We asked other Geography Professors what degree they had when they got the job and most of them said they had a PhD followed by a Post-Master’s Certificate.

 Pros and Cons